-On May 14, 2001, VGR Holding issued at a discount \$60,000 principal amount of 10% senior secured notes due March 31, 2006 in a private placement.
+In May 2001, VGR Holding issued at a discount \$60,000 principal amount of 10% senior secured notes due March 31, 2006 in a private placement.
 VGR Holding received net proceeds from the offering of approximately \$46,500.
-On April 30, 2002, VGR Holding issued at a discount an additional \$30,000 principal amount of 10% senior secured notes due March 31, 2006 in a private placement and received net proceeds of approximately \$24,500.
+In April 2002, VGR Holding issued at a discount an additional \$30,000 principal amount of 10% senior secured notes due March 31, 2006 in a private placement and received net proceeds of approximately \$24,500.
 The notes were priced to provide the purchasers with a 15.75% yield to maturity.
 The new notes are on the same terms as the \$60,000 principal amount of senior secured notes previously issued.
 All of the notes have been guaranteed by the Company and by Liggett.

 The notes are collateralized by substantially all of VGR Holding's assets, including a pledge of VGR Holding's equity interests in its direct subsidiaries, including Brooke Group Holding, Brooke (Overseas), Vector Tobacco and New Valley Holdings, Inc. ("NV Holdings"), as well as a pledge of the shares of Liggett and all of the New Valley securities held by VGR Holding and NV Holdings.
-The purchase agreement for the notes contains covenants, which among other things, limit the ability of VGR Holding to make distributions to the Company to 50% of VGR Holding's net income, unless VGR Holding holds \$75,000 in cash after giving effect to the payment of the distribution, and limit additional indebtedness of VGR Holding, Liggett and Vector Tobacco to 250% of EBITDA (as defined in the purchase agreements) for the trailing 12 months plus, for periods through December 31, 2003, additional amounts including up to \$100,000 during the period commencing on December 31, 2002 and ending on March 31, 2003, \$115,000 during the period commencing on April 1, 2003 and ending on June 29, 2003, \$100,000 during the period commencing on June 30, 2003 and ending on September 29, 2003 and \$50,000 during the period commencing on September 30, 2003 and ending on December 31, 2003.
+The purchase agreement for the notes contains covenants, which among other things, limit the ability of VGR Holding to make distributions to the Company to 50% of VGR Holding's net income, unless VGR Holding holds an amount in cash equal to the then principal amount of the notes outstanding (\$70,000 at September 30, 2003) after giving effect to the payment of the distribution, and limit additional indebtedness of VGR Holding, Liggett and Vector Tobacco to 250% of EBITDA (as defined in the purchase agreements) for the trailing 12 months plus, for periods through December 31, 2003, additional amounts including up to \$100,000 during the period commencing on June 30, 2003 and ending on September 29, 2003 and \$50,000 during the period commencing on September 30, 2003 and ending on December 31, 2003.
 The covenants also restrict transactions with affiliates subject to exceptions which include payments to Vector not to exceed \$9,500 per year for permitted operating expenses, and limit the ability of VGR Holding to merge, consolidate or sell certain assets.
 In November 2002, in connection with an amendment to the note purchase agreement, VGR Holding repurchased \$8,000 of the notes at a price of 100% of the principal amount plus accrued interest.
 The Company recognized a loss of \$1,320 in the fourth quarter 2002 on the early extinguishment of debt.

-In the second quarter of 2003, in connection with an additional amendment to the note purchase agreement, VGR Holding repurchased a total of \$8,000 of the notes at a price of 100% of the principal amount plus accrued interest.
-VGR Holding also agreed to repurchase, under certain conditions, an additional \$4,000 of the notes on September 30, 2003, at a price of 100% of the principal amount plus accrued interest.
-The Company recognized a loss of \$1,197 in the second quarter and expects to recognize a loss of approximately \$575 in the third quarter of 2003 on the early extinguishment of debt if VGR Holding repurchases the additional \$4,000 of the notes.
+In connection with an additional amendment to the note purchase agreement, VGR Holding repurchased a total of \$8,000 of the notes in the second quarter of 2003 and \$4,000 of the notes on September 30, 2003, at a price of 100% of the principal amount plus accrued interest.
+The Company recognized losses of \$1,197 in the second quarter and \$524 in the third quarter of 2003 on the early extinguishment of debt.

 VGR Holding has the right (which it has not exercised) under the purchase agreement for the notes to elect to treat Vector Tobacco as a "designated subsidiary" and exclude the losses of Vector Tobacco in determining the amount of additional indebtedness permitted to be incurred.
 If VGR Holding were to make this election, future cash needs of Vector Tobacco would be required to be funded directly by Vector or by third-party financing as to which neither VGR Holding nor Liggett could provide any guarantee or credit support.